-Spam filtering solutions are commonly deployed in 2 ways: hosted / “cloud” or as software installed on the users' computers that integrate with an email client such as Microsoft Outlook.
+Spam filtering solutions are commonly deployed in two ways: as hosted / “cloud” or as software installed on the users' computers that integrate with an email client such as Microsoft Outlook.

 What does System One do to avoid being marked as spam?

 We take a number of measures to make sure that emails sent from System One don't end up in SPAM folders.

-- Quality email server: All the email sent from System One is sent through a premium email delivery service (SendGrid.com).
-This is important, because they have a good online reputation and therefor mails have a better chance for being accepted by spam solutions.
-Next to that, they make sure the emails that are being sent have the correct headers.
+- Quality email server: All emails sent from System One are sent through a premium email delivery service (SendGrid.com).
+They have a good online reputation and therefore mails have a better chance of being accepted by spam solutions.
+They also make sure the emails that are being sent have the correct headers.

 - Correct configuration: We have configured our DNS records to meet SPF and DKIM requirements.

 What can you do to avoid being marked as spam?

-- Don't send bulk email: When you want to send an email to a large group of people, System One might not the right solution.
+- Don't send bulk email: If you want to send an email to a large group of people, System One might not be the right solution.
 Have a look at Mailchimp for instance.

-- Avoid certain words/phrases: Content filters might be triggered by words or phrases very common to spam emails.
+- Avoid certain words/phrases: Content filters might be triggered by words or phrases that are very common to spam emails.

 - Avoid overly rich footers: When you have a lot of images in the signature of your email, the email might be classified as a newsletter.